vnemes/PiCar/README.md

 * The system must provide its users an interface to control a Radio-Controlled Car via WiFi/Bluetooth through an Android application.
 * The system shall offer speed and steering control in order to move the car.
 * The system will provide a live video feed to its users when controlling the car through the Android application.
+* The system will provide the means to retrieve its current location (coordinates).
 * The system may offer safety features such as automatic braking, speed limiting and collision avoidance.
 * The system may offer computer vision features, such as object recognition and automatic lane detection.
-* The system must be modular, providing ease of adding a new component (e.g. GPS module).
+* The system must be modular, providing ease of adding a new component (e.g. Accelerometer module).

 ## System Overview